ptabasso2/oteljavalab/section05/README.md

 [root@pt-instance-1:/oteljavalab/section05/activity]$
 </pre>

-Unlike what we have done in the previous section, the way we initialize the SDK will differ.
+Unlike what we did in the previous section, the way we initialize the SDK will differ.
 We will change the block in our `TemperatureApplication` class from:

 ```java